clo4/deno_jamf_school/src/README.tpl.md

 - **Exposed more properties on objects ($77)** <br>
   This includes `Device.ownerName`, `DeviceGroup.count`, and the `User.getClasses()` method.

+- **Optimized Add/Edit object methods ($81)** <br>
+  API calls are skipped in cases where nothing would change.
+This behaviour was previously inconsistently applied, now it is defined.

 - **Breaking: Renamed `DeviceGroup.isSmartGroup` ($77)** <br>
   Removed the stutter from the name (now `DeviceGroup.isSmart`).